 - ‘Pay-as-you-go’ - you buy a new phone, or a new SIM card to use in your existing phone, and then top up your credit when necessary.
 You may need to get your phone unlocked so it can make and receive calls in the UK.

 - Monthly contract - you pay a fixed amount which allows you to make calls, send texts and download data up to an agreed monthly limit.
 You will need to provide proof of your residential address in the UK and bank details to set up the payments.
 This mobile and broadband guide has some useful tips to get a good deal.
-Some contracts include international calls, but you might prefer to use Skype, Facetime or WhatsApp to keep in touch with your family and friends.
+Some contracts include international calls, but you might prefer to use video call apps such as FaceTime or WhatsApp to keep in touch with your family and friends.

 Landline telephones and Internet